 Faculty Profile: Dan Schwartz

 Dan Schwartz is a chemical engineer focused on improving energy-related materials.
-He is the director of the UW Bioenergy Training Grant where he brings together students and community leaders to identify and develop sustainable bioresource based energy programs.
+He is the director of the Clean Energy Institute, which advances next generation solar energy and electrical energy storage materials, devices, and systems.
+Professor Schwartz has brought together students and community leaders to identify and develop sustainable bioresource based energy programs.

 additional title and education